“I don’t know what I want to go to college for!”

-If you’re about to graduate from high school, your parents, teachers and friends may be encouraging you to go to college.
-If you already know exactly what career you want to pursue, you may be on board with this idea, but what if you aren’t quite sure what you want to do with your life yet?
+If you’re about to graduate from high school, you may find yourself saying this a lot.
+Your parents, teachers, and friends may be encouraging you to go to college.
+If you already know exactly what career you want to pursue, you may be on board with this idea, but what if you aren’t quite sure?
+What if you don’t know what you want to go to school for?

 What Don’t You Want to Do?

 If you aren’t sure what interests you, it may be easier to decide which kinds of jobs you don’t want to have first.
 Many jobs are available that only require a high school diploma, but before you decide to skip college, check to see whether any of them interest you.

 Most retail positions don’t require any sort of post-secondary education, and you probably don’t need a degree if you want to work with children in a daycare setting.
 If you’re an introvert, becoming a mail carrier could be a good choice.
 You also don’t have to go to school to become self-employed.